Sparkill Creek Drawbridge

-The Sparkill Creek Drawbridge is a historic Pratt Pony Truss drawbridge located at Piermont in Rockland County, New York.
-It was built in 1880 by the King Iron Bridge Company of Cleveland, Ohio, and is a single-leaf movable metal bridge.
+The Sparkill Creek Drawbridge is a historic Pratt pony truss-style drawbridge located at Piermont in Rockland County, New York.
+Built in 1880 by the King Iron Bridge Company of Cleveland, it is a metal single-leaf bridge.
 Chains can lift the bridge when an operator turns a crank, helped by counterweights.
 It spans Sparkill Creek, a tributary of the Hudson River.

 The bridge was listed on the National Register of Historic Places in 1985 and documented by the Historic American Engineering Record in 1994.

-A complete dismantling and restoration for $900,000 was completed in 2009 and the bridge now serves as solely a pedestrian bridge.
-The Rockland County Highway Department was responsible for this historic restoration.
+After a complete dismantling and restoration was completed in 2009 by the Rockland County Highway Department for $900,000, the structure now serves solely as a pedestrian bridge.